mlesniak/go-playground/README.md

 # Next steps

-- [ ] Add logging to authentication
+- [ ] Add caching to authentication
-- [ ] Refactor authentication package
+- [ ] Log request id on each request-response flow
 - [ ] Add support for refreshToken
 - [ ] Deploy keycloak to K8s cluster
 - [ ] Cache token to prevent accessing keycloak on each request